abcdefdf/PKDGA/README.md

 PKDGA is an adversarial domain generation algorithm that uses a small amount of detector information for reinforcement learning training.

 # Installation and Usage Hints
-PKDGA was created, trained and evaluated on Ubuntu 16.04 and Win10 using Anaconda Python and Pycharm Environments.
+PKDGA is created, trained and evaluated on Ubuntu 16.04 or Win10 using Python.

-# Introduction
+# reproducibility
 ## PKDGA
 generator.py: generator model.
 rollout.py: policy gradient, to make the token sequence Y resist against target detector D, we maximize its expected reward.